liamckenna/APGP/README.md

 # All-Purpose Graphics Playground (APGP) iPASS Shadowing

-Render pass diagram and accompanying psuedocode are available in the assets folder.
+Render pass diagram and accompanying pseudocode are available in the assets folder.

 Relevant Files are as follows: